shelt/AurOracle/README.md

     For --must and --would, you need to use a dash, such as MATH-1500, or quotes, such as "MATH 1500"

+An example of input and output can be seen in the **example-output.txt** file.
+Eventually the output will be viewable as a day-by-day schedule, perhaps if I make a web GUI for this utility.

 ## Disclaimer
 Aurora/the university may or may not care about light web scraping from students.
 I have yet to hear back.
 As it stands now, I take no responsibility if you get into trouble using this utility.